 Step by Step Photos

 Preheat the oven to 400ºF.
 Prepare the vinaigrette first to allow the flavors time to blend.
 In a small bowl whisk together 1/4 cup olive oil, 2 Tbsp red wine vinegar, 1 Tbsp coarse or Dijon mustard, 1 small clove of minced or crushed garlic, 1/4 tsp salt, and some freshly cracked pepper.
 Set the dressing aside.

 You’ll need 1/2 lb. kielbasa (or any smoked sausage) for this recipe.
 I froze the other half of mine so I could make this again another day. :)

 Slice the kielbasa into 1/4-inch rounds.
 Clean 1 lb. baby red potatoes well, then slice them into 1/4-inch rounds.
 Place the kielbasa and potatoes on a large baking sheet and drizzle with 1 Tbsp olive oil.
 Toss the kielbasa and potatoes until they are well coated in the oil and the oil has coated the surface of the baking sheet.
 Sprinkle a pinch of salt and pepper over top.

 Remove any dirty or damaged leaves from a 3lb. head of cabbage.
 Cut it in half and reserve one half for a different recipe.
-Cut the stem off of the half that will be used.
-Cut the cabbage into 1-inch wide slices.
-Then, cut each slice into two pieces.
+Remove the stem of the half that will be used, then cut the cabbage into 1-inch wide slices.
+Finally, cut each slice into two pieces.

 Nestle the cabbage pieces into the kielbasa and potatoes so that they are laying flat on the baking sheet.
 Brush the remaining 1 Tbsp olive oil over the surface of the cabbage pieces, then add a final pinch of salt and pepper.